locationtech-labs/geopyspark/docs/sentinel_tile_server_example.rst

 Now that we have ingested data, we can use it using a tile server.
 We will be using the catalog that was created in :ref:`sentinel_ingest_example`.

-**Note**: It is assumed that the previously mentioned script was ran and completed successfully.

 **Note**: This guide will focus on converting the raster into a ``PIL`` RGB image so that it can be used by the tile server.
-The tile server process itself is discussed in more detail in :ref:`server_break_down`.
+The tile server process itself is discussed in more detail in :ref:`Greyscale Tile Server Code Breakdown
+<server_break_down>`.

 The Code
 =========

-Here is the code itself.
-We will be using ``flask`` to create a local server and ``PIL`` to create our images.
 Because we are working with a RGB, mulitband image, we will need to correct the colors for each tile in order for it to displayed correctly.

 .. code:: python